mouhamed-ali/spring-boot-examples/packaging/3-properties-launcher-jar/README.md

 ## Overview

-In this example, we will configure our spring boot archive using a custom configuration we will configure the classpath the main class via jvm properties.
+In this example, we will configure our spring boot archive using a custom configuration. we will configure the classpath and the main class via jvm properties.
 This model is often more flexible and more amenable to creating well-behaved OS-level services than a model based on executable jars.

 ### References